33-Year-Old Pitcher – Chicago White Sox

 Miguel Gonzalez Contract Information:

-Signed a minor league contract with the White Sox in April of 2016.
+Signed a one-year, $4.75 million contract with the White Sox in January of 2018.

 To instantly reveal our fantasy analysis of every player – including Miguel Gonzalez – simply subscribe now.